25 Stocks Moving In Wednesday’s Pre-Market Session

 Gainers

-- Voyager Therapeutics Inc (NASDAQ: VYGR) rose 45.5 percent to $15.90 in pre-market trading after the company announced 'positive' results from ongoing Phase 1b trial of VY-AADC01 for advanced Parkinson's disease.
+- Inventure Foods Inc (NASDAQ: SNAK) rose 24.8 percent to $4.18 in pre-market trading after the company reported the sale of its frozen division for $50 million.

-- Verastem Inc (NASDAQ: VSTM) rose 42.7 percent to $5.48 in pre-market trading after the company disclosed that its Phase 3 DUO study evaluating the efficacy and safety of duvelisib showed statistically significant improvement.
+- Synaptics, Incorporated (NASDAQ: SYNA) shares rose 7.2 percent to $43.73 in pre-market trading after gaining 3.84 percent on Tuesday.

-- Palatin Technologies, Inc. (NYSE: PTN) rose 37.2 percent to $0.700 in pre-market trading after the company disclosed a licensing agreement with Fosun Pharma for exclusive rights to develop and commercialize bremelanotide.
+- Ballard Power Systems Inc. (USA) (NASDAQ: BLDP) shares rose 6.5 percent to $3.95 in the pre-market trading session after the company reported a collaboration with Nisshinbo Holdings to develop a Non Precious Metal Catalyst.

-- Helios and Matheson Analytics Inc (NASDAQ: HMNY) rose 3.5 percent to $3.00 in pre-market trading after declining 2.36 percent on Tuesday.
+- Centene Corp (NYSE: CNC) rose 4.5 percent to $95.00 in pre-market trading after the company reported the acquisition of substantially all assets of Fidelis Care for $3.75 billion.

-- G-III Apparel Group, Ltd. (NASDAQ: GIII) shares rose 3.1 percent to $28.39 in pre-market trading after the company reported stronger-than-expected results for its second quarter and raised its FY18 forecast.
+- Camtek LTD. (NASDAQ: CAMT) rose 4 percent to $5.21 in pre-market trading after climbing 3.09 percent on Tuesday.

 Find out what's going on in today's market and bring any questions you have to Benzinga's PreMarket Prep.